tsathoqqua/limadocs/docs/source/documentation/Autodocs.rst

 Use double reverse apostrophes (\`\`) for marking commands and tips for wizards, e.g. ``score -t neon``.

+File names should be surrounded by asterisks to make them stand out in *italic*.

 Testing your work
 -----------------
 You will not be fluent in RST immediately, so testing your documentation initially will speed up the process of getting the layout that you want.